Some journal entries from last fall before a show

 At least I know these things:

 2. Humans want to narrow things down into categories, but sometimes it doesn’t work that way.
 (Like Baba Yaga, she’s hard to define, neither good or evil, or both.
-What a messy character. )
+What a messy character.
+But sometimes that’s the most interesting. and that’s nature, right?)

 5. it creates this emotional buffer that’s a thousand times better than, say, coffee, when bad things happen.

-5. I love material things but then I have to deal with them, and I ultimately prefer a visually serene space (without a lot of clutter) but I don’t want to spend all my time cleaning.
-I want to make stuff and have my head in the clouds and basically do anything else.
+5. I love material things but then I have to deal with them, and I ultimately prefer a visually serene space (without a lot of clutter) but I don’t want to spend all my time cleaning and organizing material objects.
+I want to spend the least time possible actually, I would rather create things and and dream, be ok with my head in the clouds.

 6. Morphic space is real.
 That’s why Clemente went to India and New Mexico, to have space from the density of living in NYC.